Central South Island Both Barrels May 2018

 How did opening weekend go?

-It was pleasing that our rangers only encountered one group of four offenders hunting a pond together near Oamaru.
+It was pleasing that our rangers only encountered one offender, who was in possession of lead shot while hunting over a waterway.

-Once again our rangers found that the majority of hunters were law abiding and switched-on with their gun safety.
+Once again, our rangers found that most hunters were happy to see the rangers and switched-on with their gun safety and hunting ethics.